opnfv/armband/docs/installation-instruction.rst

    .. figure:: img/fuelmenu4.png

-#.
-OPTION TO ENABLE PROXY SUPPORT - In the "Bootstrap Image" section (see figure below), edit the following fields to define a proxy. (**NOTE:** cannot be used in tandem with local repository support)
+#. **DO NOT CHANGE** anything in "Bootstrap Image" section (see figure below).

-   - Navigate to "HTTP proxy" and enter your http proxy address
+   In ArmbandFuel@OPNFV, this data is **NOT** actually used for bootstrap image building.
+Any change here will replace the configuration from the OPNFV bootstrap build scripts and will lead to a failed bootstrap image build.

-   - Select <Check> and press [Enter]
+   **NOTE:** Cannot be used in tandem with local repository support.

    .. figure:: img/fuelmenu5.png